 You can repeat a search using the search history that appears in the search panel after search results have been cleared.

 The first time you open Gospel Library, it will connect to the internet to install its starting content, which includes the scriptures and a few other publications.
-From that point on, the scriptures and any other books you download will be available offline.
+From that point on, the scriptures and any other publications you download will be available offline.
 The app will check for content updates periodically when it connects to the internet.

-If you want to install all of the books in a section at once, tap the context menu next to the section and choose Download All.
+If you want to install all of the books in a section at once, long-press on the section you want to download and choose Download All from the context menu.

 If you want to listen to audio recordings or watch videos offline, they will need to be downloaded in advance.
 Tap the download button () on the video thumbnail or choose Download in the audio player’s context menu to download the individual file.
 Or you can download audio for a full publication by navigating to the list of chapters in the book then choosing Download Audio from the overflow menu.

 Downloaded audio and video can be managed under the Downloaded Media section in Gospel Library settings.